Deleting Comments from Tickets in Trac 0.12

 Deleting Comments from Tickets in Trac

 Spammers apparently love Trac.
-After trying to fighting spam tickets and later installing the SpamFilter plugin, I’ve managed to control spam tickets in the Open Yahtzee Trac site..
-But now spammers started spamming in the ticket comments.
+After trying to fight spam tickets and later installing the SpamFilter plugin, I’ve managed to control spam tickets in the Open Yahtzee Trac site.
+But now spammers have started spamming the ticket comments.
 The bad news is that Trac (at least in version 0.11) doesn’t have built-in facilities to completely remove ticket comments.

 Continue reading Deleting Comments from Tickets in Trac